davidgomesdev/LeagueOfDravenBot/README.md

 Build: `sam build`

+Copy event-sample.json to event.json and optionally fill it.

-Run: `sam local invoke "LeagueOfDraven-Bot-Kotlin" -e sample-event.json`
+Run: `sam local invoke "LeagueOfDraven-Bot-Kotlin" -e event.json`

 Or the `runLambdaLocally` task.